 Thanks to breastfeeding, which burns 500 extra calories a day.
 And since breast milk consists 80% from water, and you will be making 1-1.5 liters a day, should I tell you anything about how thirsty breastfeeding makes you feel?
 A Water bottle will be your favorite accessorize while breastfeeding, so make sure you a get a good one and take it with you everywhere (in the house included).

-This water bottle is great because it can keep you beverage hot (as well as cold) for up to 12 hours, which is great in terms of inducing a let down while breastfeeding.
-When you’re drinking hot fluids 15 minutes before or during a nursing session, it helps you to get more let downs.
+This water bottle is great because it can keep your beverage hot (as well as cold) for up to 12 hours, which is great in terms of inducing a let down while breastfeeding.
+When you’re drinking hot fluids 15 minutes before or during a nursing session, it helps you to get more let-downs.
 So keep this bottle full and at your breastfeeding station (or just around yourself).
-Aim to drink half of your body weight in oz. and plan a nutritious extra snack a day (to get this extra calories you need for making milk!)
+Aim to drink half of your body weight in oz. and plan a nutritious extra snack a day (to get

 18. Your libido will retire (for a long-long time!)